HaniaMND/PyTorch-Toturial---Deep-learning/README.md

 torch.nn :
 1. First part : Building a Neural Network from scratch
-2. Second part, Refactor using nn classes
+2. Second part : Refactor using nn classes

 Other implementations :
 1. Neural_Network